 Spider-Man: No Way Home cast: who is playing who?

-Marisa Tomei and Jon Favreau are also back as Aunt May and Happy Hogan, with both supporting actors featuring in the film's first footage.
+Marisa Tomei and Jon Favreau are also back as Aunt May and Happy Hogan.
 Tony Revolori, too, seems to have reprised his role as Flash Thompson complete with a blonde hair makeover, as we see in the first trailer.

 Given that the likes of Doc Ock and Electro have entered the MCU from previous Sony Spider-Man universes, it's seems increasingly likely that Maguire and Garfield will appear to help Holland's Parker to dish out some punishment.

 Finally, rumors that Charlie Cox will reprise his role as Daredevil from the eponymous Netflix series have been gaining traction.
-An original report from Murphy’s Multiverse has since been corroborated by ComicBook.com, which said he was apparently seen on the set of the film.
+An old report from Murphy’s Multiverse, which was also corroborated by ComicBook.com, had said he was apparently seen on set.

-We'll have to wait and see with that one, although a February 2021 casting call did suggest a courtroom scene was being filmed.
-That court case formed part of the film's first trailer – fans even think Cox appears at the 0:30 mark – but, as of this moment, Cox isn't confirmed to appear.
+We'll have to wait and see, although a February 2021 casting call did suggest a courtroom scene was being filmed.
+That court case formed part of the film's first trailer but, right now, Cox isn't confirmed to appear.